Arthur Shaughnessy house post carvings reinstalled following conservation treatment

-Four carved and painted house posts were recently reinstalled near the entrance of the Hall of Northwest Coast Indians.
+In February 2012 four carved and painted house posts were reinstalled near the entrance of the Hall of Northwest Coast Indians.
 These pieces were part of an important multi-year project to undertake conservation treatments on nearly half of the 77 large scale carvings in the hall.
 The project was funded by generous grants from the Institute for Museum and Library Services (IMLS) and the Stockman Family Foundation.

 These four posts were commissioned by the American Museum of Natural History and carved by Kwakwaka'wakw artist Arthur Shaughnessy in 1923.
 They have been on permanent display since that time.